The philosophy behind our curriculum can be summed up as the desire for a rigorous, knowledge-rich education for all.

-Primary Knowledge Curriculum
+Primary Knowledge Curriculum (PKC)

 The Knowledge Schools Trust’s Primary Knowledge Curriculum is firmly embedded in all of our primary schools.
 It is a carefully sequenced, knowledge-rich curriculum which aims to inspire pupils and promote excellent outcomes for all.

 The curriculum content has been carefully chosen by subject experts and is organised in a coherent way, ensuring children can build on their knowledge from year to year.
 In this way, the knowledge in the curriculum is cumulative, constructing firm foundations from which children can progress and develop deeper conceptual understanding and subject-specific skills over time.